 In 2006, the organisation name was changed from the Irish Music Project to the Irish Arts Foundation (IAF).
 These very significant organisational changes, development and re-branding reflected the organisations broadening national profile and its diverse programming to reflect a broader cross section of Irish arts and culture e.g. literary, visual & drama based arts.

 Irish History Month was established in 2007.
 Until September 2014, it was a single member wholly owned subsidiary of IAF as a Company Limited by Guarantee (No 5908838) but is now an integral part of our Community Participation and Learning Programme.

 The IAF has undertaken this programme of organisational change and development, which involved the introduction and implementation of two previous five-year strategic development plans.
 These plans provided significant guidance for our previous programmes of activities and methods of delivery.

 These developments also re-invigorated the organisation internally and sent out a positive message about IAFs strong organisational will to thrive for many years to come These important changes formed the beginning of a new stage in IAF life in which an ongoing vision for the organisation has developed, of which our 2015-2019 Strategic Development Plan plays a similar key role.

 The organisation’s development was spearheaded by two highly respected traditional Irish musicians, Des Hurley (Chief Executive) and Chris O’Malley (Director) with the support of a range of community and voluntary organisations.
-Funding for specific projects was secured from the Emigrant Support Programme (Irish Embassy, London), The Irish Youth Foundation, The Ireland Fund of Great Britain, Culture Ireland, Heritage & Big Lottery Fund and Leeds City Council.
+Funding for specific projects was secured from the Emigrant Support Programme (Irish Embassy, London), The Irish Youth Foundation, The Ireland Fund of Great Britain, Culture Ireland, Heritage & Big Lottery Fund, Arts Council England and Leeds City Council.

 The IAF continues to deliver an immense amount of artistic activity, while being engaged in a process of defining and refining its areas of work.
 This has included the creation of internal infrastructure and new ways of working that support a high quality and sustained delivery of work.